antonio-ra/academic-kickstart/content/authors/admin/_index.md

     date_start: 2017-09-01
     date_end: 2018-09-01
     summary: |
+      Grade: Distinction.
 Full 4-year (1+3) MRes+PhD scholarship (700 applicants for 15 positions) from the EPSRC Centre for Doctoral Training in Financial Computing and Analytics, a joint collaboration between UCL, LSE and Imperial College London.
 PhD-level courses in computational statistics.
 Advanced programming and software development modules in Python and C++.
   - area: MSc Machine Learning
     institution: University College London
     date_start: 2016-09-01
     date_end: 2017-09-01
     summary: |
+      Grade: Merit.
 Dissertation on the hierarchical Bayesian modelling of decision-making tasks based at the Gatsby Computational Neuroscience Unit under the supervision of Oliver J. Robinson and Peter Dayan.
 Deep and reinforcement learning courses taught by Google DeepMind.
   - area: BSc (Hons) Mathematics and Physics
     institution: University of Bath
     date_start: 2013-09-01
     date_end: 2016-06-01
     summary: |
-      GPA: 3.4
+      Grade: 2:1

 work:
   - position: Director of Cloud Infrastructure